resheku/my-awesome/README.md

 - [r-wasm/quarto-live](https://github.com/r-wasm/quarto-live) - WebAssembly powered code blocks and exercises for both the R and Python languages in Quarto documents
 - [rancher-sandbox/rancher-desktop](https://github.com/rancher-sandbox/rancher-desktop) - Container Management and Kubernetes on the Desktop
 - [renovatebot/renovate](https://github.com/renovatebot/renovate) - Home of the Renovate CLI: Cross-platform Dependency Automation by Mend.io
+- [rivet-gg/actor-core](https://github.com/rivet-gg/actor-core) - 🎭 Stateful Serverless That Runs Anywhere.
+The easiest way to build stateful, AI agent, collaborative, or local-first applications.
+Deploy to Rivet, Cloudflare, Bun, Node.js, and more.
 - [schickling/chromeless](https://github.com/schickling/chromeless) - 🖥  Chrome automation made simple.
 Runs locally or headless on AWS Lambda.
 - [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - A set of beautifully-designed, accessible components and a code distribution platform.
 Works with your favorite frameworks.
 Open Source.
 Open Code.
 - [sourcegraph/openctx](https://github.com/sourcegraph/openctx) - See contextual info about code from your dev tools, in your editor, code review, and anywhere else you read code.